 |Espoma Bio-Tone Plus Starter Plus||$14.95|

 |Mature Height:||2 to 3 feet|

 |Flower Color:||Amethyst-blue in acid soil; Pink in alkaline soil|

 |Pruning Season:||Prune after flowering in summer, flowers on old wood|

 |Water Requirements:||Water well until established|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting. also serves well in a container as a thriller|

-Let's Dance Rhythmic Blues Hydrangea for Sale Online
+Let's Dance Rhythmic Blue Hydrangea Shrubs for Sale Online

 The flowers of Let's Dance Rhythmic Blue Hydrangea are truly amazing.
 The florets have a distinctive geometric shape - frilly - and are closely packed into full, richly colored mop head flowers.